Nature and Culture International plays leading role in creating “untouched” stronghold for spectacled bear and other threatened species

 Río Negro’s new protections will establish uninterrupted habitat connectivity that is essential for the long-term survival of such far-ranging and charismatic species as the spectacled bear (globally threatened), Andean tapir (critically endangered within Ecuador) and Andean condor (critically endangered within Ecuador).
 The park is also rich in flora and fauna and its remarkably pristine ecosystems remain almost entirely intact and free from human intervention.

-Nature and Culture International (NCI) provided a leading and essential role throughout the seven-year process of establishing Río Negro – Sopladora National Park.
-NCI worked with municipal governments, the Ministry of Environment, and local communities to secure community and political support.
-NCI also carried out a Rapid Biological Assessment showing this 75,654-acre region of páramo and cloud forest ecosystems to be unique for its biodiversity and endemism, and also for having dramatic altitude changes over short distances.
+Nature and Culture International provided a leading and essential role throughout the seven-year process of establishing Río Negro – Sopladora National Park.
+Nature & Culture worked with municipal governments, the Ministry of Environment, and local communities to secure community and political support.
+Nature & Culture also carried out a Rapid Biological Assessment showing this 75,654-acre region of páramo and cloud forest ecosystems to be unique for its biodiversity and endemism, and also for having dramatic altitude changes over short distances.
 These dramatic altitude gradients encourage the evolution of diverse species and provide what some have called a critical “escape valve” for climate change – an upward migration path to cooler temperatures to help species survive as the Earth warms.

 The amethyst-throated sunangel (Heliangelus amethysticollis) is one of the 136 species of birds recorded in the Rapid Biological Assessment.